Statement of Purpose

 The Editing Process

 The Journal is a peer review law journal, with both a Student Editorial Board as well as Professional Editors selected by the ABA's RPTE Section.
-The Professional Editors are responsible for acquiring articles, ensuring a constant flow of relevant scholarly articles.
+The Professional Editors are responsible for acquiring articles and ensuring a constant flow of relevant scholarly articles.

 When an article arrives at USC, the production assistant formats it for editing.
-Our student editors are next responsible for reviewing and researching the article, both to ensure that it has not been preempted by an article already in print, and also to prepare it for the in-depth spading that is performed by second-year law students.
+Our student Research & Production Editors are next responsible for reviewing and researching the article, both to ensure that it has not been preempted by an article already in print, and also to prepare it for the in-depth spading that is performed by second-year law students.
 The spaders are given portions of the article, for which they are responsible for verifying all citations, and performing textual edits required to bring the article into compliance with Journal policies.
-The Student Editorial Board – at the level of the Articles Editors, the Senior Articles Editors, and finally the Editor-in-Chief – reviews all second-year edits, using their judgment to make decisions in situations where mere mechanical application of policies could be inappropriate.
-Professional editors review the final edits to ensure that the author's substantive meaning has not been harmed.
+The Student Editorial Board — at the level of the Executive Articles Editors, and finally the Editor in Chief — reviews all second-year edits, using their judgment to make decisions in situations where mere mechanical application of policies could be inappropriate.
+Professional Editors review the final edits to ensure that the author's substantive meaning has not been harmed.
 The entire editing cycle at USC takes approximately eight weeks, and each quarterly issue of the Journal contains between four to seven articles.

-USC School of Law Students interested in obtaining more information regarding membership on the Real Property, Trust and Estate Law Journal should contact Student Editor-in-Chief Stuart H. Clements.
+USC School of Law Students interested in obtaining more information regarding membership on the Real Property, Trust and Estate Law Journal should contact Student Editor in Chief Donna O. Tillis.

 Persons interested in article submissions for publication or other questions related to publications of the American Bar Association should visit the ABA Real Property, Trust & Estate Law Journal website.